Sandipkushwaha20/Food-Delivery-App/README.md

     export const Component;
     import {Component} from "path";
- - Note: Can I use a default export along with named export ? -> YES
+ - Note: Can I use a default export and a named export? -> YES

 # React Hooks
- - It is Normal JS utility funtions.
+ - It is a Normal JS utility function.
- ## Whenever state variable update, react triggers a reconciliation cycle(re-renders the component).
+ ## Whenever state variable updates, react triggers a reconciliation cycle(re-renders the component).
  - [react-fiber](https://github.com/acdlite/react-fiber-architecture)

- ## Hooks can only be called inside of the body of a function component not from outside.
+ ## Hooks can only be called inside the body of a function component not from outside.

  ## useState()
-   - It is used to create Local State vaiable inside your  function component
+   - It is used to create Local State variable inside your  function component
-   - Always try to call this hook on the top(just after component name) => It's a good practice and React will understand it properly
+   - Always try to call this hook on the top(just after the component name) => It's a good practice and React will understand it properly
-   - Never create your state variable inside if or else e.g. - if(const [name , setName] = useState()) => never do this, This is a valid JS code, Allowed to do it by JS, but this can create inconsistencies in your code.
+   - Never create your state variable inside if or else e.g. - if(const [name, setName] = useState()) => never do this, This is a valid JS code, Allowed to do it by JS, but this can create inconsistencies in your code.
 ## Never use your useState() Hook inside a condition or for loop or functions.

             call Back fun, dependency array(not mandatory)
  ## useEffect(() => {}  ,   [])
- - it will called after the your component is        renderd
+ - it will called after your component is rendered

- ### if no dependency array => useEffect is called at every render
+ ### If no dependency array => useEffect is called at every render
  - useEffect(() => {})

  ### if dependency array is empty = [] => useEffect is called on initial render(just once)